Contextual quilt maker label documentation image

 </tbody> </table>

 Note that these prices reflect professionally made quilts with quality materials.
-Hand-quilted pieces or those with exceptional artistry may command significantly higher prices, potentially market-dependent values for queen and king sizes.
+Hand-quilted pieces or those with exceptional artistry may command significantly higher prices, potentially a value that must be established from current, topic-matched sales for queen and king sizes.

 Evolution of Quilt Pricing (By Technique)